 - Discharge of cargo at a port of distress

 It is possible to negotiate with an insurer a minimum period shorter than 24 hours.
-It usually apply for goods sent by road with temperature controlled vehicles, for which the minimum period of stoppage can be reduced to around 8 hours.
-This exception is due to the fact that if the refrigerating machinery breaks down or suffers a malfunction, the carrier can easily take the goods to a cold store within that timeframe.
+It usually applies for goods sent by road with temperature-controlled vehicles, for which the minimum period of stoppage can be reduced to around 8 hours.
+This exception is due to the fact that if the refrigerating machinery breaks down or suffers a malfunction, the carrier can easily take the goods to a cold store within that timeframe

 The freezing works and/or cold stores are identified as the places for the commencement and termination of transit.
-These wording is particularly important because temperature controlled transportation of the cargo, wether based on land or sea, are designed only to maintain the goods at the temperature at which they are loaded.
+This wording is particularly important because temperature-controlled transportation of the cargo, whether based on land or sea, are designed only to maintain the goods at the temperature at which they are loaded.

 The addition of the Frozen Food Clauses extends the insurance significantly to all risks of loss or damage, including inherent vice, but excluding:

-- The risk of bone taint, salmonella and infection prior to the attachement of the insurance
+- The risk of bone taint, salmonella and infection prior to the attachment of the insurance

 - Fault in preparation, dressing, cooling, freezing, wrapping or packing